paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 What happens when you do have vote splitting?
 How do people strategize in that situation?
 What kind of negative behavior do they show?

 What happens when there are more than two electable candidates is that similar candidates hurt each other.
-See the election below with the additional candidates E and F.  E and F are just as moderate as B, so there's no strategic advantage for either one, and voters only care which one they are closest to.
-In other words, there's three electable candidates.
-B&F share the same space at the bottom, so  B might say to F, “Please drop out,  and I'll help you out later.”
+See the election below with the additional candidates {{ E }} and {{ F }}.  {{ E }} and {{ F }} are just as moderate as {{ B }}, so there's no strategic advantage for either one, and voters only care which one they are closest to.
+In other words, there's three electable candidates.  {{ B }}&{{ F }} share the same space at the bottom, so  {{ B }} might say to {{ F }}, “Please drop out,  and I'll help you out later.”
 You don't do favors for nothing right?
-That puts F into kind of a bluffing game if he stays in.
+That puts {{ F }} into kind of a bluffing game if he stays in.
 A bluffing game is a game where you try to get a good outcome by threatening to hurt another candidate, and where if you follow through with the threat then you end up hurting yourself, too.

+{% capture cap19 %}{{ E }} gets squeezed out, even though {{ E }} is the best option{% endcapture %}

 {% include sim.html id='center_squeeze_sim' link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMW4EMQj8i2sKAwav9xUp0q2uuEgpIq2UKLoUpyh_D2ZyuWJ1cgEYGIbhu9SybpsvxFZPtLFKeBKeaL_9sRFrelKJe3oLZ92JCifA-G-LYuOZ0LJWKq2sTMXS9ygVOryo7ZGpdHiRWR5mxsMM1xzHk9oMBSEIcYMBJXaYIMAtbIzzMCN_JXDiUzh3kICRMIARLCYBo2EAIx3Rgmhkg9YkylMSzoRK9qoiD0IaSFuoenuz3FEAVMXCTEqNLGVrgJ47N767cncVoNNtidKOY5onndZxMJBvA4eDlAbiBgkMxO3vtgYDCawjt-Q0gwReYSCk4x4OId2SrQYRB4SDgeMIHQw6ejukeznv-_vl-frxWtbytH99nve3y7X8_AL0S0pr0AIAAA)'

 title='Center Squeeze'

-caption='E gets squeezed out, even though E is the best option'
+caption=cap19

 comment='could be titled vote-splitting.
 Maybe just show EBF, not ACD' %}